LarsTjernstrom/Website/README.md

 Each rule defines that a certain entry **Catch URI** should be wrapped in a certain surface.

 Catching rules support single wildcard URLs.
 If **Catch URI** contains a wildcard (`{?}`), it will match a request that contains any value at that place in the URL.

+A catching rule can be **Final**, meaning that not any other catching rule will be applied additionally.
+If a **final** catching rule have an empty **Catch URI** value, it will be forced on any JSON response from any Starcounter app.

 #### Pinning rules